 Whilst in Chiang Mai I made good use of my time, healing my body receiving massages from many masters and skilled practitioners.

 Mr. Nat was one of my preferred therapists, a blind master who practices southern-style Thai Massage.
 Later I had the pleasure to train with him as well and use many of his techniques as part of my treatment.

 On the same trip, I studied the ‘Heart of Yoga’ at the Krishnamacharya Yoga Mandriam in Chennai to understand more about the yogic roots of Thai massage.
 This lead me to other things, funnily enough to the ‘life of the householder’, to be a father and partner, where I am currently studying patience, communication and cooperation skills

 In 2011 I completed my certificate IV in Massage therapy in Sydney, Australia.

 Today I am still intrigued and amazed at how amazing the body is, how it functions and has evolved over time.
 I also recognize now, more than ever how when not connected to the mind, the body suffers and then eventually tries to reconnect with the mind often with pain as a language to communicate.

-My currently interests and practices are Ziran Qigong, Bagua, Xingyi, Tai chi, capoeira angola, ancestral movement and anything that brings me joy, health and inspiration.
+My current interests and practices are Ziran Qigong, Bagua, Xingyi, Tai chi, Capoeira Angola, ancestral movement and anything that brings me joy, health, and inspiration.